kishankumar258/pyzil/Zilliqa_Documentation.md

-To install the scilla binary fitsr install the scilla dependencies.
+To run smart contracts install the scilla dependencies.
 As in the github repo

 Make sure opam version is 4.06 and also needs to download the opam package ctypes as that was not accessible